Right after college, I spent 4+ months living and traveling all over Europe — here’s what it cost me.

 When It Came To Food

-As I mentioned, my meals in Russia were covered, so I only had to pay for meals when I was on vacation (and for all the chocolate and ice cream I ate in Russia — whoops).
+As I mentioned, my meals were covered, so I only had to pay for meals when I was on vacation (and for all the chocolate and ice cream I ate at home — whoops).
 One way to keep things affordable is to eat locally: we went to an outdoor market in Vienna and spent $3-USD on street food instead of $15 like we did the night before.